tensorflow/models/official/transformer/README.md

 # Transformer Translation Model
 This is an implementation of the Transformer translation model as described in the [Attention is All You Need](https://arxiv.org/abs/1706.03762) paper.
-The implementation leverages tf.keras and makes sure it is compatible with TF 2.0.
+The implementation leverages tf.keras and makes sure it is compatible with TF 2.x.

+**Note: this transformer folder is subject to be integrated into official/nlp folder.
+Due to its dependencies, we will finish the refactoring after the model garden 2.1 release.**

 ## Contents
   * [Contents](#contents)